web3alert/documentation/developer/getting-started/create-trigger.md

 * **scheduler**, which will be responsible for initiating the pipeline once every 10 minutes; ([link](../blocks.md#schedule))
-* **transform**, with the help of which we will be able to get a random value. ([link](../blocks.md#transform))
+* **transform**, with the help of which we will be able to get a random value. ([link](../blocks.md#transform)) Learn more about how to use javascript when describing output transformation logic [here](../pipelines.md/#yaml-and-javascript).

 ```yaml
 pipeline: